hartnady/bookwriter/README.md

 * Python GPT Book Writer
 * Author: Mark Hartnady (hartnady@gmail.com)
 * Date: 22 Feb 2023
-* PARAMS: Application takes no parameters, just run it.
+* PARAMS: Application takes no parameters, just run the run.py with latest version of Python
 * INPUTS: Application asks user for a book title, a short summary, and the users name
 * OUTPUTS: A text file, a JSON file, and a formatted MS Word document containing your book's contents
 # Modules required